 “Sleeping on your curls can cause them to drop,” explains session stylist and founder of Session Kit, Anna Chapman.
 “But using a water spray to spritz hair until it's damp and then scrunching hair will revive day-old curls and bring back all that natural movement.”

 I have tried every curl spray going, but I rarely get to the bottom of a bottle before becoming disappointed by its lackluster results.
-My go-to is Bumble and Bumble’s Bb.
-Curl (Style) Pre-Style/Re-Style Primer ($28), which adds gloss to curls that have started to go a little fuzzy.
-But I also love Pureology's Clean Volume Instant Levitation Mist ($29).
+My go-to is Bumble and Bumble’s curl primer, which adds gloss to curls that have started to go a little fuzzy.
+But I also love Pureology's mist.

 And to finish?
 “Try a blast of the diffuser to breathe air into the roots and give curls a little lift,” recommends King.
-Then, I get dressed, do my makeup and just before I leave the house, I always spritz hair with Wella Professional Eimi Mistify Me Light hairspray ($18)—it's the lightest I've ever tried.
+Then, I get dressed, do my makeup, and just before I leave the house, I always spritz my hair with Wella Professional's hairspray—it's the lightest I've ever tried.